Kaieteur News – There is an old saying in Guyana. “You cannot put a little boy to do a big man’s job”

 There used to be a time in this country when senior public officials were given tremendous respect.
 Today, because of the mediocrity that passes for governance in Guyana, everything revolves around the Ministers.
 You have to see a Minister for this and a Minister for that.

-Particularly in a country like Guyana, which has a divided polity, what is most demanded are persons of moral fibre and who are experienced and matured to be able to deal with some of the problems that will face them in office.
+Particularly in a country like Guyana which has a divided polity, what is most demanded are persons of moral fiber and who are experienced and matured to be able to deal with some of the problems that will face them in office.

-This ultimately leads to sterility of thought and action, thus an increasing reliance on personal ability.
+This ultimately leads to sterility of thought and action, thus an increasing reliance of personal ability.

-When, as in so many instances in Guyana, ministers lack this ability, when the system of government becomes overcrowded with persons without real talent to run the country, what we have is a disaster in the making.
-An unsalvageable situation exaggerated by the lack of alternatives occasioned by the brain drain and with the ultimate consequence of having to ask little boys to do the work of big men.
+When, as in so many instances in Guyana, Ministers lack this ability, when the system of government becomes overcrowded with persons without real talent to run a country, what we have is disaster in the making, an unsalvageable situation exaggerated by the lack of alternatives occasioned by the brain drain and with the ultimate consequence of having to ask little boys to do the work of big men.

-(The views expressed in this article are those of the author and do not necessarily reflect the opinions of this newspaper.)
+(The views expressed in this article are those of the author and do not necessarily reflect the opinions and beliefs of this newspaper and its affiliates.)